eamena-project/eamena-arches-dev/data/README.md

 #### List of grids registered in HP

-* The CSV list of all the grids registered in the Heritage Places Resource Model is available
+* The CSV list of all the grids registered in the Heritage Places Resource Model is available.
+Some have typos.

 here: https://github.com/eamena-project/eamena-arches-dev/blob/main/data/grids/data-1688403740400-1.csv